NemanjaPavlovic16/Angular-Calendar-App/README.md

 COLLEGE PROJECT

-Basic Angular app to add, read and delete data from table.
+Basic Angular app to add, read, and delete data from a table.

 # Angular calendar App